phuongdinh1411/learning-material/computer-science/cs_questions.md

 3. How `indexing` works internally?
     - What algorithm and data structure `indexing` used?
-And why?
+And why? b-tree, hash table, r-tree, bitmap
     - How `composite indexing` works?
     - How to know your query is using index?
+     Write "explain " in front of your query.
+The result will tell you which indexes might be used

+     How does a database know when to use an index?
+When a query like “SELECT * FROM Employee WHERE Employee_Name = ‘Abc’ ” is run, the database will check to see if there is an index on the column(s) being queried.
+Assuming the Employee_Name column does have an index created on it, the database will have to decide whether it actually makes sense to use the index to find the values being searched – because there are some scenarios where it is actually less efficient to use the database index, and more efficient just to scan the entire table.

     - How index work in this case: `WHERE age = 5` and `Where age > 5`?
 The complexity to go to the next record?
     - Indexing with char?

 4. The complexity of SQL query?
 How to measure it?
 How SQL optimize a query?
     - Compare `WHERE id = 'a' AND id = 'b' AND id = 'c'` vs `WHERE id in (a, b, c)`?
     - Complexity of this query `SELECT * FROM abc ORDER BY name LIMIT 10 OFFSET 1000000` // SELECT 10 record from offset 10^6 after sort by name (which is a char)?
 How to optimize it?
+        BigO(1000000)
+        faster: select * from big_table WHERE id < 10 ORDER BY id DESC LIMIT 1;

     - What is the complexity of `COUNT(*)` query?
     - How to write query to avoid full table scan?
     - Complexity of `JOIN`, `INNER JOIN`, `OUTTER JOIN`?
+        A nested join is a join that compares every record in one table against every record in the other.
+The complexity is O(MN).

+        This join is efficient when one or both of the tables are extremely small (e.g. < 10 records), which is a very common situation when evaluating queries because some subqueries are written to return only one row.
+        Joins that are not equi-joins* frequently have to do a nested join to evaluate all possible pairs of records, and frequently have result sets of size O(MN) anyway, so then this complexity isn't even bad.
+        Cross-joins are explicitly asking to take every pair of records, and therefore would use this algorithm.
+        A hash join has expected complexity O(M + N), but has unfavorable memory access patterns (random disk access is really bad).
+It can be really good when one or both the tables is small enough to fit into memory.

+        Merge joins are based on having both tables be sorted according to the keys being joined on, and then doing a O(M+N) merge-like step to determine the matching records.

+        If both tables have an index on the joined columns, then the index already maintains those columns in order and there's no need to sort.
+The complexity will be O(M + N).
+        If neither table has an index on the joined columns, a sort of both tables will need to happen first, so the complexity will look more like O(M log M + N log N).
+If the tables are large enough that they don't fit into memory, at least the data access patterns on the disk will be favorable to paging.
+        If only one of the tables has an index on the joined columns, only the one table that doesn't have the index will need to be sorted before the merge step can happen, so the complexity will look like O(M + N log N).
+        The term "index join" is confusing.
+Oracle uses this term to refer to a procedure of doing a hash join over indexes to optimize some queries that don't have joins in them at all!
+However, I think the more typical usage is another join algorithm that is often used by database engines.
+If one of the tables is fairly small, but the other is large and already has an index on the join columns, then each entry in the small table may be looked up (via an index seek) in the large table.
+This requires O(M * log N) time if N is the size of the large table.
+This join can be advantageous because N appears in the complexity only with a log factor in front of it.

 5. What is Database Replicating?
 When we need it?
     - What is `bin log`?
 How `Master DB` sync with `Slave DB`?